pipiscrew/timeline/application/internet.md

 [Qutebrowser](https://www.qutebrowser.org/) - A keyboard-driven, vim-like browser based on Python and Qt.

+[AmIUnique](https://amiunique.org/) - see and compare you own fingerprint.

 both **IceCat** & **Brave** & **Firefox w/ arkenfox** when restarted getting new fingerprint.